Boxing fans will always remember Arturo Gatti as a man with charisma, heart, desire, and courage – everything a fighter needs.

 Gaining a second career nobody thought he’d have at the age of 32, Gatti didn’t have much left in the locker.
 Micky had basically taken the fight out of him and vice versa.

 Ward never fought again.
-Whereas Gatti was triumphant against Leonard Dorin and Leija himself before landing a huge fight with Floyd Mayweather.
+At the same time, Gatti was triumphant against Leonard Dorin and Leija before landing a huge fight with Floyd Mayweather.

 Another bridge too far for Gatti.
 But he went down on his shield as he always does.

-A lowly-regarded title win at 147 saw Gatti in a final farewell to the world championship scene as Carlos Baldomir put a penultimate exclamation point on the end.
+A lowly-regarded title win at 147 saw Gatti in a final farewell to the world championship scene as Carlos Baldomir put a penultimate exclamation point.

 Two years later, we lost a warrior in the worst way possible.
 All we can do now is keep his name alive.

 First-balot Hall of Fame honors came calling in 2012.
-Duva believes ‘Thunder’ fully deserves his place and could have hung with anyone in his own weight class whatever the year.
+Duva believes ‘Thunder’ fully deserves his place and could have hung with anyone in his weight class, whatever the year.

 “I think he would have fared very well in any era.
-I can’t think of too many fighters who are active today who would have known how to handle his tenacity.
+I can’t think of many active fighters today who would have known how to handle his tenacity.

 “There are so many fighters today who never face an elite opponent and then get handed a world title.
 Gatti would have had a lot of fun with them!”

-Writing this on the eve of what would be his 48th birthday comes with sadness, something Duva shares as she recalls the events which ultimately led to Arturo’s passing.
+Writing this as his 51st birthday approaches comes with sadness.
+Duva shares it as she recalls the events leading to Arturo Gatti’s passing.